I get a lot of questions from artists who want to sell their work to shops. Like, A LOT.

 And don’t forget that buying your work is a risk.

 The retailer has no guarantee that your lovely thing will sell in her shop.
 Sure, she might have a good feeling about it, but if the last few years have taught her anything, it’s that good feelings don’t pay the rent.
-And so she asks for sale or return.
+And so she says she only willing to work on a sale or return basis.

 You can agree to sale or return.
 You can walk away.
 Or you can take control of the situation.
 Guess which one I’m backing.